Using an employer of record in Singapore

 Important onboarding tasks include:

 Many of these tasks must be completed before your new hire begins their first day.
-Leaving compliance to an Employer of Record in Singapore lets you focus on welcoming your new employee and making them feel like part of the team.
+Partnering with an Employer of Record in Singapore helps support compliance during onboarding, allowing you to focus on welcoming your new employee.

 Paying employees in Singapore

-Employees must be paid at least monthly, though companies are free to operate more frequent payrolls.
+Employees must be paid once a month, typically on the last working day of the month, though companies are free to operate more frequent payrolls.
 There is no statutory minimum wage, but the Progressive Wage Model sets minimum levels for workers in specific sectors.

 As an employer in Singapore, you will need to make the following contributions: